taisei-project/taisei/switch/README.md

 Then, run the game from the [hbmenu](https://github.com/switchbrew/nx-hbmenu) using [hbl](https://github.com/switchbrew/nx-hbloader).

+**WARNING:** This will crash if executed from an applet such as the Photo/Library applet, be sure to launch it from hbmenu on top of the game of your choice, which can be done by holding R over any installed title on latest Atmosphère, with default settings.

 ### Build dependencies

 For building, you need the devkitA64 from devkitPro setup, along with switch portlibs and libnx.